The week passed quickly, and another trove of HEMA videos came with it.

 The first largo plays of Fiore dei Liberi

-Our favourite Italian Federico Malagutti makes another great video yet again, this time focusing on the first two largo plays in Fiore dei Liberi’s longsword.
-I am glad Federico is doing better videos every time, balancing demonstrating with speaking better, adding graphics when needed, and keeping the actions tight and sensible.
+Our favourite Italian, Federico Malagutti, makes another great video yet again, this time focusing on the first two largo plays in Fiore dei Liberi’s longsword.
+I am glad Federico is doing better videos every time, balancing his demonstrations with speaking better, adding graphics when needed, and keeping the actions tight and sensible.

 Before and After – beginners sparring

 We all start as beginners.
 And most of us get better.
 A lot can happen in a month or a year of training.
-And in the 21st century that is a comparison we can easily make.
-That is the basic premise of Sala d’Arme Achille Marozzo FVG’s video series – Before and After.
-In the second episode, they present some of their first years doing sparring with synthetic side swords.
-And I have to say, not doing badly at all.
+In the 21st century, that is a comparison we can easily make.
+This is the basic premise of Sala d’Arme Achille Marozzo FVG’s video series – Before and After.
+In the second episode, they present some of their first year students doing sparring with synthetic side swords.
+And, I have to say, not doing badly at all.
 I am sure they will look at those videos and laugh in a year – I have been there.
-But you should check them out too.
+But you should check them out, too.